 The Spartans had an Agoge for their girls as well which focused on gymnastics and tending the the household and family, but that piece will be written at a later time.
 This is dedicated to raising our sons and providing them with a clear path to masculine living.

 In the first post I touched on the specific subjects, this one will go beyond the scope of the literal topics and more into the ‘Why & How’ of it all.

 In my post The Burden of Family I talk about the necessity of viewing your family as fuel and not an anchor.
 You have to consider this before having kids.
-They are going to take away most of the ‘you time’.
-This is the burden of men; balancing the desire for conquest and glory with development of the lives responsible to.
+They are going to take away most of the ‘you time’ that is currently experienced.
+This is the burden of men; balancing the desire for conquest and glory with development of the lives their responsible to.

 If you want to follow the type of path I’m forging with my boy, then you need to be prepared to commit a significant amount of quality time with him.

 Sitting & watching TV or eating shitty foods and talking about your day is not quality time.
-If you’ve set the goal of reclaiming your masculine self and at the same time want to prevent your son from ever suffering the pain of The Void, then you need to be ready read, teach, answer questions, and do it all at the expense of your personal development.
+If you’ve set the goal of reclaiming your masculine self and at the same time want to prevent your son from ever suffering the pain of having a Void in his heart and soul, then you need to be ready to read, teach, answer questions, and do it all at the expense of your personal development.

 I am OK with this as I chose to have children and I have a limitless reserve of masculine energy & confidence in self.